Kaltsoon/data-management-and-databases/slidev/07-join-clauses.md

 ## Join clauses

-- If we want to get columns from more than two table, we can chain multiple join clauses together
+- If we want to get columns from more than two tables, we can **chain multiple join clauses** together
 - For example, in the following example we need information from the `CourseGrade`, `Course` and `Teacher` tables:

 ```sql